 - A CMOs main job is to proactively listen to become the CLO Chief Listening Officer… to think like a customer.

-- Marketers skills must keep pace with changing digital marketing tools, technologies, platforms, conversations, networks, strategies & tactics, etc.
+- Skill of a manager must keep pace with changing digital marketing tools, technologies, platforms, conversations, networks, strategies & tactics, etc.

 - People now have publishing control to participate in content creation providing the ability to profoundly impact decisions of their peers.